 Gain under finance lease amounted to ₱397.14 million in 2019.
 In 2019, the Company entered into a long-term building lease agreement with Makati North Hotel Ventures, Inc. for the lease of a portion of Ayala North Exchange.
 Makati North Hotel Ventures, Inc. is wholly owned by AyalaLand Hotels and Resorts Corp. which in turn is a wholly owned subsidiary of the Sponsor.
-The Company classified the agreement as a finance lease and has an outstanding finance lease receivable amounting to ₱2,267.93 million and recognized gain under finance lease of ₱397.14 million pertains to the difference between the fair value of finance lease receivable of ₱2,221.09 million and the carrying amount of the portion of Ayala North Exchange under finance lease of ₱1,823.95 million.
+The Company classified the agreement as a finance lease and has an outstanding finance lease receivable amounting to ₱2,267.93 million and recognized gain under finance lease of ₱397.14 million and interest income of ₱46.84 million.
+Gain under finance lease of ₱397.14 million pertains to the difference between the fair value of finance lease receivable of ₱2,221.09 million and the carrying amount of the portion of Ayala North Exchange under finance lease of ₱1,823.95 million.
 The Company remains to be the legal owner of the portion of the building under finance lease.